Three-Step Process Overview

 NDTR Eligibility and Application

-DPD graduates who wish to pursue the NDTR credential must complete: Oneonta’s NDTR Exam Eligibility Review Request Form with email address, the NDTRE Mis-Use Form, the Transcript Degree/Confirmation Release Form and provide a copy of their DPD Verification Form, Academy of Nutrition and Dietetics membership card and driver’s license with an accurate address.
+DPD graduates who wish to pursue the NDTR credential must complete: Oneonta’s NDTR Exam Eligibility Review Request Form with email address, the Transcript Degree/Confirmation Release Form and provide a copy of their DPD Verification Form, Academy of Nutrition and Dietetics membership card and driver’s license with an accurate address.

 This entire application packet should be mailed to Oneonta’s DPD Director.
-Each form must have your original signature in BLUE INK .
+Each form must have your original signature.
 A check made out to SUNY Oneonta for the appropriate verification review fees should also be included.
 All fees are waived if done within two months of graduation.
-The DPD Director will confirm the accuracy and completeness of the packet, the B.S. degree and DPD completion status and submit the completed information to CDR.
+The DPD Director will confirm the accuracy and completeness of the packet, the B.S. degree and DPD completion status and initiate the eligibility application process with CDR.
 CDR will process the application and notify the applicant via email and the testing company of their eligibility.